Shisui6/leaderboard/README.md

 - `npm start` - Starts the development server

 ### API Instructions

 Instructions to setup API key are as follows:

-- Create a new game with the name of your choice using ` curl -X POST -d 'name=nameOfGame' https://us-central1-js-capstone-backend.cloudfunctions.net/api/games/ `
+- Create a new game with the name of your choice on your command line using ` curl -X POST -d 'name=nameOfGame' https://us-central1-js-capstone-backend.cloudfunctions.net/api/games/ `
 - Add the returned API key to a `.env` file in your root directory using `API_KEY=returnedApiKey`
 - Note: make sure to replace `nameOfGame` and `returnedApiKey` with the name of the game you want to create and your API key